bartificer/programming-by-stealth/docs/pbs42.md

 It’s great to finally get to the point in the series where our three threads — HTML, CSS & JavaScript — have come together into an actual app.
 We really have created our own zero-player online game!

-From a CSS & HTML point of view the next step in the series will be to learn about responsive web design, and we’ll do that using the free and open source Bootstrap 4 library.
+From a CSS & HTML point of view, the next step in the series will be to learn about responsive web design.
+We’ll do that using the free and open source Bootstrap 4 library.
 From a JavaScript point of view the next step will be to upgrade ourselves from JavaScript ES5 to ES6.
-When we started our explorations of JavaScript ES 6 existed, but there just wasn’t enough browser support to consider using it.
-Thankfully that has now changed, so it’s time we started to benefit from the improvements ES6 has to offer us.
+When we started our explorations of JavaScript, ES 6 existed, but there just wasn’t enough browser support to consider using it.
+Thankfully that has now changed.
+It’s time we started to benefit from the improvements ES6 has to offer us.

 I was in two minds which to do first, Bootstrap or ES6, but working on this instalment made that decision very easy — we’ll be looking at ES6 in the next instalment.
 Why?
 For purely selfish reasons — I’ve been using ES7 in work for the past few months, so being forced to write ES5 code now is just painful!
 I wish browser support was good enough to go all the way to ES7 in this series, but it’s not, so I’ll have to settle for ES6 for now 🙂